Two days ago, I wrote that I was bummed.

 Today, I'm fairly pissed.

 First, I got the news that Koko Taylor, Queen of the Blues, died in Chicago yesterday at the age of 80.
-She was probably best known for pitching a "Wang Dang Do
+She was probably best known for pitching a "Wang Dang Doodle" all night long.

 Then I go to my Facebook page and I hear that David Carradine, star of TV's "Kung Fu" hanged himself in a hotel in Bangkok.